grpc/grpc-go/examples/example-tls/README.md

 to check out a git release tag, since there will already be a build of grpc available.
 Otherwise you must follow [COMPILING](../COMPILING.md).

-To build the example, run in this directory:
+To build the example,

+1. **[Install gRPC Java library SNAPSHOT locally, including code generation plugin](../../COMPILING.md) (Only need this step for non-released versions, e.g. master HEAD).**

+2. Run in this directory:
 ```
 $ ../gradlew installDist
 ```